-This chapter provides an evaluation of biological resource impacts associated with the proposed Silva Dairy Farms Expansion project.
-As established in the Initial Study (IS) for the proposed project (see Appendix A, Notice of Preparation and Initial Study), construction and operation of the Silva Dairy Farms Expansion project could result in significant adverse impacts to biological resources.
-For a discussion of potential water and soil contamination effects at off-site agricultural fields from manure pathogens as a result of project operations, see Chapter 10, Hydrology and Water Quality.
+This chapter provides an evaluation of biological resource impacts associated with the proposed Antonio Azevedo Dairy #2 Expansion project.
+As established in the Initial Study (IS) for the proposed project (see Appendix A, Notice of Preparation and Initial Study), construction and operation of the Antonio Azevedo Dairy #2 Expansion project could result in significant adverse impacts to biological resources.

-The evaluation implements, and is consistent with, mitigation measures and study protocols adopted by Merced County in its certification of the 2030 Merced County General Plan EIR in addition to the EIR for Revisions to the Animal Confinement Ordinance (ACO) and its approval of the ACO.
-This analysis is based on and summarizes the Biological Resources Reconnaissance Survey and CEQA Analysis, Silva Dairy Expansion Project, prepared by Padre Associates, Inc. (May 2024), included as Appendix H of this EIR.
+The evaluation implements, and is consistent with, mitigation measures and study protocols adopted by Merced County in its certification of the 2030 Merced County General Plan EIR in addition to the EIR for Revisions to the Animal Confinement Ordinance (ACO) and its approval of the ACO (Merced County Code (MCC) Chapter 18.64).
+This analysis is based on and summarizes the Biological Resources Reconnaissance Survey and CEQA Analysis, Antonio Azevedo Dairy #2 Expansion Project, prepared by Padre Associates, Inc. (April 2024), included as Appendix H of this EIR.